Skip to content

 You can take a self-guided audio tour to learn more about Llandaff’s mysterious past and reported ghost sightings.
 This tour takes you in a circle down an eerie and atmospheric wooded path, the site of numerous paranormal encounters, before continuing along the riverbank, where other ghostly encounters and legends are related.

 Pembrey Woods features an ethereal atmosphere and an abundance of frightening sightings and strange occurrences.
 It is a favourite haunt of paranormal believers.
-It is hardly surprising that Pembrey Woods is a well-known centre for paranormal claims, given the legends of ancient towns, shipwrecks, explosions, and war stories that have been told over the years.
+Given the legends of ancient towns, shipwrecks, explosions, and war stories that have been told over the years, it is hardly surprising that it is a well-known centre for paranormal claims.

 It was a vital area during World War I and II.
 People claim witnessing soldiers wandering through the woods and mutilated figures.
 Others claim falling over after feeling like someone was grasping at their ankles.